SaraOukkal/Cotesia_project/README.md

 Snakemake_BUSCO_Quast assesses the quality of genomes using QUAST and BUSCO.

-Regroup_BUSCO.sh consolidates BUSCO results from all species into a single table.
+Regroup_BUSCO.sh aggregates BUSCO results from all species into a single table.

 Regroup_Quast.sh aggregates QUAST results from all species into a single table.